BillyDM/billydm.github.io/content/blog/audio-plugin-suite.md

 ### [Room Reverb] (FREE and open source)
 ![screenshot](/images/audio-plugin-suite/room-reverb.png)

-A nice-sounding a versitile "bread-and-butter" reverb.
+A nice-sounding a versatile "bread-and-butter" reverb.

 This plugin is available natively for Linux, Mac, and Windows.